You’ve probably heard it before — trust is a delicate thing.

 Instead, assume the best-case scenario and then talk to them about it.

-You don’t have to assume they’ll know just by looking at you.
 You can be straightforward and say, “I felt unsafe when you didn’t answer my text right away.”

 And if your partner has a hard time understanding how to reassure you, or if they’re making mistakes and don’t know it, be straightforward about telling them.